 To be, or not to be – compliant

 It is a continuous business management task to oversee compliances, exceedances and potential expiries of documents (such as permits).
-This is largely due to the increasing amount of regulations that may apply to organisations and their operational practices as well as maintaining awareness and comprehension of their regulatory compliance requirements.
+This is largely due to the increasing amount of regulations that may apply to organizations and their operational practices as well as maintaining awareness and comprehension of their regulatory compliance requirements.

 Improve safety metrics

-Software systems are designed to simplify how organisations track and measure compliances, associated metrics, checklists and regulations.
+Software systems are designed to simplify how organizations track and measure compliances, associated metrics, checklists and regulations.
 After all, no manager wants to discover breaches of regulations and legislation anywhere across their business operations.

 Management of compliance can prevent and detect violations of guidelines, laws or agreements.
 Furthermore, when there are issues to be managed, a good compliance system can assist with keeping all your stakeholders informed, track remedial actions and closeout tasks effectively.

 Ensuring ongoing compliance with all applicable laws, regulations and licence conditions requires cooperation between multiple personnel and departments.
 Line managers, environmental health and safety (EHS) professionals, occupational hygienists, laboratory staff, learning and development teams and others all have a role to play.

 Let’s continue to look at some ways of how when we work together, we can achieve compliance in all these areas confidently and efficiently.

 Regardless of jurisdiction in which an organization operates, there will be a range of legislation that must be complied with and almost every employee will have a part to play in this.
 All employees have an obligation to identify and report hazards, supervisors and HSE professionals have to investigate incidents, and corrective actions need to be assigned to the relevant employees and/or contractors.
 Most organizations will also have an ongoing program of audits and inspections as well.